High Availability (HA) in CloudBees CI on modern cloud platforms requires a storage class with |

 OUTAGE ENDS HERE - Start the controller on the new volume

-In Operations Center, start the managed controller.
+In the operations center, start the managed controller.

 Remove the previous volume